sookim914/noms/README.md

 # About Noms
 For this project, I created a MERN (MongoDB, Express, React, Nodejs) stack app called Noms.
-It lets the user to rate, NOT the restuarant, but individual dish.
-Once the user sign in, the user can upload a picture and rate the dish (up to five stars).
-The user has an access to other users' ratings of that specific dish, but does not have any access to edit or delete other users' reviews.
+It lets the user to rate, NOT the restuarant, but individual dish at the restuarant.
+Once the user signs in, the user can upload a picture and rate the dish (up to five stars).
+The user has an access to other users' ratings, but does not have any access to edit or delete other users' reviews.
 The user can update or delete their own review.

 - <a href=https://github.com/sookim-Boston/noms-backend>Repo for Noms' Express API</a>
 - <a href=https://github.com/sookim914/noms>Repo for Noms' frontend </a>